cfjedimaster/raymondcamdendotcom/content/post/2008/07/16/Vimeo-ColdFusion-wrapper.md

 Warning - this video is PG13 and a bit on the edge of work safe.
 But it's funny as heck.
 Any video with zombies and a storm of blue jeans has to be cool.

 Anyway - Vimeo has a few APIs you can use as a developer.
 Anything involving updating data requires you to send the user to their site, but for generic 'read' support, their API is rather simple.
 I've worked up a quick CFC that will let you get user and group information as well as generate embed code.
 It is attached to this blog entry.
-The API is so simple there really isn't anything cool in my code at all.<p><a href='enclosures/D%3A%5Chosts%5Cwww%2Ecoldfusionjedi%2Ecom%5Cenclosures%2Fvimeo%2Ezip'>Download attached file.</a></p>
+The API is so simple there really isn't anything cool in my code at all.

+<a href='https://static.raymondcamden.com/enclosures/vimeo.zip'>Download attached file.</a>